 - Mandarin orange

-It’s possible that you’ll have to experiment a little to figure out which mixture you prefer, but that’s part of the joy of making your own candles.
+You may have to experiment a little to figure out which mixture you prefer, but that’s part of the joy of making your candles.

 Assemble your double boiler and add little bits of wax or used candles.
-Don’t be concerned about wick splinters or other specks in the wax because you won’t notice them in the finished candles.
+Please don’t be concerned about wick splinters or other specks in the wax because you won’t notice them in the finished candles.

 It’s time to add the scent after the wax has melted.
-1 oz. of citronella oil per pound of wax, plus 0.5 oz. of extra fragrances per pound to complete the scent.
-If you only want to use citronella, use 1.5 oz. per pound.
+1 oz. of citronella oil per pound of wax, plus 0.5 oz. of different fragrances per pound to complete the bouquet.
+If you only want to use citronella, use 1.5 oz per pound.

 Add an old crayon or two to make a vibrant candle.
 When adding color, keep in mind that the cooled wax will be considerably paler than the liquid version.

-Allow the wax to cool somewhat before pouring into containers.
-As the wax cools, I can generally move my wicks to the middle gently, but if you’re having difficulties, secure the wicks in place with a chopstick or clothes pin.
+Allow the wax to cool somewhat before pouring it into containers.
+As the wax cools, I can generally gently move my wicks to the middle but secure the wicks in place with a chopstick or clothespin if you’re having difficulties.

 Allow your candle to cure for 48 hours before lighting it.
 Before you light it, trim the wick to about 1/4 inch.
-Then, once the candle is lighted, let it burn until there is a full, wide pool of wax, before blowing it out.
+Then, once the candle is lighted, let it burn until there is a total, vast pool of wax before blowing it out.
 This is how you ensure an even burn throughout the candle’s lifetime.